-Bradley Cooper & Irina Shayk's Plan To Co-Parent After Their Split Is Based On Civility & Respect
+This Is Bradley Cooper & Irina Shayk's Plan To Co-Parent Post-Split

 Breakups are hard.
 They're hard no matter what phase of life you're in, but they're particularly bitter when there's children, or a family, involved.
 Of course, you want your child to be able to know and have a healthy relationship with both of their parents, but that can be difficult to navigate when you're in the throes of a falling out.
 However, Bradley Cooper and Irina Shayk's plan to co-parent after their split proves that they are committed to their daughter no matter what.